suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 In a React application, this may mean creating individual components for each of the main wireframe drawings.
 In this process, we will use fake, but realistic data.
-For a field like _name_ use a realistic name of about the length, you'd expect.
+For a field like a _name_ use a realistic name of about the length, you'd expect.
 For _address_ fields use addresses of well-known locations that look realistic.
 For _description_ fields use **lorem ipsum** data of about the length you'd expect someone to generate.